 The first song to arrive from the EP – Medicinal Love – which was released as a stand alone single, available on bandcamp, on the 13th finds milkd referencing back to the gently blended keys, vocal and guitar of their eponymous EP, though with a more wistful footstep as the sparse piano forms a pondering brow.

 Following their journey the past approaching ten months has been a pleasure and I look forward to the, as yet, untitled EP.

-The Scottish alt-rock quartet Ace Elementary release the EP Novice Starry on the 9th of March.
+The Scottish alt-rock quintet Acrylic released the EP All I Am on the 30th of March.

-My pick of the roughly fifteen minutes release being the opener – Sonny.
+My pick of the release being the penultimate track – Overrun.